-What Is Tomato Purée?
+What Is Tomato Puree?

-Tomato purée is a mixture of cooked and strained tomatoes
+Tomato puree is a mixture of cooked and strained tomatoes

 that has been mixed together.
-Tomato purée is made by blending ripe tomatoes,
+Tomato puree is made by blending ripe tomatoes,

 salt, and citric acid (like lemon juice) in a blender or food processor to

 achieve a deep, sour flavour.
-Purée is commonly sold as a canned tomato product,
+Puree is commonly sold as a canned tomato product,

 but you may create it with ripe plum or Roma tomatoes at home.